 In mid 1978 Ritchie started to use his first hum cancelling Stratocaster (1977er Olympic-white, Serial number: S778960), designed and built by his tech.
 Ritchie also wanted a more modern sound, and finally he choose the “Velvet Hammer” pickups (VHS-2 model, 6kOhm DC-R) from Red Rhodes, high quality overwound Fender style pickups.
 The slightly increased output of these pickups was not the main reason for Ritchie’s choice, because the preamp stage of his AIWA still had plenty of gain.
 In the middle position of the pickguard, Ritchie´s tech installed the VHS-2-R model (the “R” after the model name characterized the reverse wound type of the model line VHS-2 and was designed for the middle position in Stratocasters) as a dummy coil construction, so together with the bridge or neck pickup, Ritchie received a humbucking effect.
 The dummy coil was a demagnetisized pickup.
-Furthermore this axe was probably the first of his guitars equipped with his techs so called Master-Tone-Control (MTC) with which Ritchie was able to get a creamier lead tone, if he wanted to.
+Furthermore this axe was probably the first of his guitars equipped with his techs so called Master-Tone-Circuit (MTC) with which Ritchie was able to get a creamier lead tone, if he wanted to.
 All of Ritchie’s following Strats will have the MTC build in.

 This Strat was used with a stock black pickguard from 1978 during the last months with Ronnie James Dio as lead singer, over the complete time with Graham Bonnet up to the early days with Joe Lynn Turner on vocals.
 At the beginning of 1981 Ritchie swapped the black for a white pickguard on this ‘77 Strat.